Stalag 17 (1953) - full transcript

 And take off the wash.

-all the barracks to be spic and also span.
+to be spick and also span.

-Ja, we'll put pink ribbons on the bedbugs.
+Yeah, we'll put pink ribbons

-to have a new clean blanket.
+man to have a new clean blanket.

-Yeah, yeah, we know.
+Yeah, we know.

 We had them last year.

-Five minutes after the Geneva man was gone,
+Five minutes after he was gone,

 the blankets were gone.

-Uh, the kommandant also told me
+The Kommandant also told me

 to pick up the radio.

-Radio?
 What radio, Schulz?

-The one you are hiding in the barracks,
+The one you are hiding,

 don't you know?

-The one your friend mit out the leg
+The one your friend mit-out the leg

-is smuggling all over the compound.
+is smuggling in the compound.

-Schulz, you're off your nut.
+You're off your nut.

 - Give me the radio.

-- No radio.
+- We have no radio.

-All right, gentlemen, I will find it myself.
+All right, gentlemen,

 Now, let's see.